jiangMo09/CodeWalker/README.md

 #### FastAPI Deployment
 - Dynamically generates Dockerfile and docker-compose.yml based on user-provided env file
-- Option to include Redis
+- Option to include a Redis service as a separate container, integrated with the project via Docker networking
 - Automatically cleans up Docker resources after 15 minutes of successful container build
 - Random Docker host_id allocation to avoid port conflicts on EC2 instances
   - This allows multiple projects to coexist on the same EC2 instance
   - Ensures efficient resource utilization and scalability
-- If Redis is included, it's bound to the FastAPI container using Docker network

 FastAPI Deployment Flow:
 ![FastAPI Deployment](docs/Vercel-FastAPI.jpg)